 Hedge finance means an economic unit is expected to be able to pay its liability commitments with the net cash flow generated from its routine economic operations (such operations entail work for most households and production and sale of goods and services for most companies).
 Thus, even though indebtedness may be high, an economy in which most economic units rely on hedge finance will not experience a debt deflation (that is, a severe financial and economic crisis) unless there are unusually large declines in routine cash inflows and/or unusually large increases in cash outflows.
 Even then, cash reserves and liquid assets are usually large enough to cope with unforeseen problems.

 Speculative finance means routine net cash flow sources and cash reserves are expected to be too low to pay the capital component of liabilities.
-In other words, an economic unit engaged in speculative finance would not be able to make principal payments or meet margin calls on the basis of its routine operations.
+In other words, an economic unit engaged in speculative finance can make the interest payments on a debt, but would not be able to make principal payments or meet margin calls on the basis of its routine operations.
 As a consequence, such a unit needs either to borrow funds or to sell some less-liquid assets to pay part of liability commitments.

 Ponzi finance means an economic unit has neither the cash reserves not the ability to generate net cash flow from its routine economic operations to meet the capital and income service due on outstanding financial contracts.
+Unlike a speculative unit, a Ponzi unit cannot even cover its interest payments from the cash flow of routine operations.
 If a majority of economic units is involved in Ponzi finance, the economic system is highly prone to debt deflation.
 According to Minsky’s financial-instability hypothesis (Minsky 1986), when an economy is stable and performs well over an extended period of time, more and more economic units move away from hedge finance and become involved in Ponzi finance.5

 As illustrated during the recent housing boom, Ponzi processes (economic activities sustained by Ponzi finance) do not need to be masterminded by a single individual or a small group of individuals.
 Rather, they may be sustained and approved by the entire society because, in the short run, they may raise standards of living and promote economic growth, employment and competitiveness.
 In any case, those already in the Ponzi process have an incentive to promote an optimistic view of the future and entice others to participate.
 And the attractiveness of their message is enhanced by the high returns the process often generates before collapsing.
 As a result, even more cautious individuals and firms eventually feel the pressure to participate (Galbraith 1961; Shiller 2000).

 From the vantage point of the financial-instability hypothesis, the goal of financial regulation and supervision should be to detect—and, ultimately, to prevent—financial fragility, rather than to protect against financial crises (Tymoigne 2010).
 Focusing on financial fragility implies a change in perspective regarding the proper means to regulate the financial system.
 Currently, regulators dare not touch the profitable institutions at the center of a growing economic sector; if they do, then they are likely to be quickly challenged.
 But changing the viewpoint about what is a “healthy” financial institution would allow regulators to intervene much earlier.
-And, more importantly, it would provide them with a solid reason to do so.
+More importantly, such a change would provide regulators with a solid reason to do so.